 Living in a co-op can have its perks, such as a 24/7 doorman, state-of-the-art gym, or things even as simple as well-maintained elevators are all managed by your cooperative.
 However, if you’re living in a building with a poorly managed co-op, your living situation can get bad quickly.

-This may be the first co-op you’ve ever lived in, so we’ve compiled a guide for you to know if you’re living in a poorly managed co-op and next steps you can take to help rectify your situation.
+This may be the first co-op you’ve ever lived in, so we’ve compiled a guide for you to know if you’re living in a poorly managed co-op and the next steps you can take to rectify your situation.

 How To Spot A Bad Co-Op Board Before BuyingHow To Spot A Bad Co-Op Board Before Buying

 Once you’re in contract for the apartment, it’s crucial to hire a great real estate attorney to help you with due diligence.